vyos/vyos-documentation/docs/configuration/interfaces/macsec.rst

 .. cfgcmd:: set interfaces macsec <interface> source-interface <physical-source>

   A physical interface is required to connect this MACsec instance to.
-Traffic leaving this interfac will now be authenticated/encrypted.
+Traffic leaving this interface will now be authenticated/encrypted.

 Key Management
 --------------